cqdinh/cqdinh.github.io/resume.md

 Graduated *magna cum laude* in Spring 2019 - Cumulative GPA 3.8

 ## Experience
+### Swappit Co, Irvine, CA - ML Volunteer Project
+#### Summer 2020
+I designed and implemented a deep learning model from scratch to predict the aftermarket prices of sneakers based on real data.
+Initial model prototyping used Scikit-learn and PyTorch, but the final implementation uses Tensorflow and Keras for ease of deployment.
+After training on 60k training instances for 1000 epochs, the average difference between the model's predicted price and the true price is $56.

+##### Skills Learned
+* Tensorflow 2.0
+* Keras
+* Google Colab

 ### IBM Cloud Managed Application Services, Rochester, MN - Software Internship
 #### Summer 2018
 I enabled SAP build teams to track their progress and find bottlenecks by designing and implementing a Gantt chart visualization of the SAP build process using node.js, Javascript, d3.js, PUG, and CSS.
 Stored log data is read from a Java server and rendered using d3.js.
 Since there may be a large number of steps and some are automated while others are manual, I implemented custom zoom and pan functionality to allow the user to view subsets of the processes at varying timescales.
 As part of my internship, I learned Agile practices by participating in regular team meetings and frequently getting feedback from the people on my team who would be using the visualization I created.